fdut/apic/security/Google3rdPartyProvider/README.md

 ### Protect API with Introspection lookup

-Now we need to secure access to our ressource API with Google OAuth token.
+Now we are going to secure access to our ressource API (Weather provider API) with Google OAuth token.

 - Open the Weather Provider API and scroll down to Security Definitions.
 Click the + button and select OAuth.